Navigation

 01

-Spotify's Recently Played shelf sits at the top of every user's Home feed — one of the highest-visibility surfaces in the app.
-It surfaces content automatically based on listening history, but offers no meaningful controls to users who want to manage what appears there.
+I noticed a gap in one of Spotify's highest-traffic surfaces.
+The Recently Played shelf sits at the top of every user's Home feed, updates automatically based on listening history, and offers no meaningful controls.
 No way to remove an item.
 No way to pin a favorite.
-No way to temporarily pause the feed from logging activity.
+No way to pause the feed from logging activity.
+The shelf is always visible, on your screen and on anyone else's.
+One user put it plainly: “I don't want my partner's eyes to catch my home screen.”
+That's not a UX complaint.
+That's a shelf with consequences.

 02